 You know, I had my fling with the carrot cake a couple of years ago when I made this vegan carrot cake.
 The thing is, I had been an eater of carrot cakes, but never a maker.
 Believe it or not, with all my baking experience, I felt intimidated by the idea of making a carrot cake.

 Then I finally made one.
 And then another.
 And so on.
 Here’s where I landed.
 I based my best carrot cake recipe off of my easy wacky cake recipe.
 Just add in some shredded carrots and nuts and spices and voila!

 Now I’m thinking of all kinds of way to use my newfound passion for making carrot cake recipes.
-For example, carrot cake muffins. 🥕 ❤️
+For example, the carrot cake muffin. 🥕 ❤️

-We’re all looking for healthy ways to start out our days and these vegan carrot cake muffins deliver on both flavor and healthy.
+We’re all looking for healthy ways to start out our days and these healthy carrot cake muffins deliver on both flavor and healthy.
 Here’s how:

-- I use whole wheat pastry flour to keep add lots of fiber
+- I use whole wheat pastry flour to keep add fiber to make each carrot muffin healthy

 - Carrots are naturally healthy and with lots of antioxidants (beta carotene)

 - This recipe uses applesauce to help keep the fat content down

 - You’ll also find chia seeds as an egg replacer which keeps the cholesterol out and some heart healthy Omega-3s instead.